mimikgit/cocoapod-EdgeCore/README.md

 ## License

-Developers can get their developer edge license by following this [tutorial](https://devdocs.mimik.com/tutorials/02-index).
+Developers can get their developer edge license by following this [tutorial](https://devdocs.mimik.com/tutorials/01-submenu/02-submenu/03-index).

-For details about a full edge license please contact [mimik support](https://mimik.com/contact-us/).
+For details about an enterprise edge license please contact [mimik support](https://mimik.com/contact-us/).